tuckpuck/auth-3-bcrypt-build-and-burn/README.md

 ##Build and burn exercise

 ### Instructions
-Edit the solution.js file and implement the functions so all the tests pass.
+Edit the solution.js file and implement all the functions so all the tests pass.

 ### Getting started.
 - Fork and clone this repo